genropy/genro-routes/docs/guide/hierarchies.md

 **Error handling**:

-If `default_entry` handler doesn't exist in the target router, `ValueError` is raised:
+If `default_entry` handler doesn't exist in the target router, an empty RouterNode is returned:

 ```python
 class EmptyService(RoutingClass):